 Instructions

-Heat the oven to 180°C / 350°F / Gas 4 and place a baking tray in the middle of the oven.
-When the tart has chilled, remove from the refrigerator, scrunch up a large piece of baking paper and use it to line the pastry.
-Top the baking paper with a large sheet of tin foil, pressing against the side and into all the crevices.
-Bake in the preheated oven for 20 minutes, then carefully remove the tinfoil and baking paper and bake for another 20 minutes.
+BAKE THE PASTRY CASE: Heat the oven to 180°C / 350°F / Gas 4 and place a baking tray in the middle of the oven.
+When the tart has chilled, scrunch up a large piece of baking paper and use it to line the pastry.
+Top the baking paper with a large sheet of aluminium foil, pressing against the side and into all the crevices.
+Bake in the preheated oven for 20 minutes, then carefully remove the foil and baking paper and bake for another 20 minutes.
 If the base starts puffing up, use a fork to gently poke a few air holes into it.
+Set aside to cool.

 Notes